mtsandra/mtsandra.github.io/_posts/2022-10-11-jekyll-website.md

 I also want to point out that it is essential to make sure that your GitHub Pages is deployed from ```gh-pages``` and not ```main```.
 You can change this in the Settings page of your github.io repository.

-After both things are done, I pushed the updated code to my github.io repository, and it worked!! :heart_eyes: Now I have a working personal website!'
+After both things are done, I pushed the updated code to my github.io repository, and it worked!! :heart_eyes: Now I have a working personal website!

 #### Resources